roshanmaind/Friday/README.md

 1. Debian based Linux OS
 2. Python3

+(Python module requirements and other tool requirements installation is handled by the setup script)

 ## Installation & Use
 Run the python script "setup.py" and then to use the software, run Friday.py.